cebartling/graphql-introduction/presentations/intro-to-graphql.md

   - Number of fields fetched from an endpoint
 + Multiple views of the same REST endpoint
   - Compact vs full views
-+ Versioning for evolution of endpoints
++ Evolution of API via versioned endpoints
 + Weakly-typed endpoints